Menu

 Setup

-First I need to specify where org finds my to-do lists: the relavant variable is org-agenda-files.
+First I need to specify where org finds my to-do lists: the relevant variable is org-agenda-files.
 Its default is ".".
 Using Emacs' customise, I changed it to contain two files: ~/org/mytodo.org and ~/org/prj.org.
 The directory ~/org and the two files I had created before my self.

 I choose two files, to learn how to split to-do items across multiple *.org files.